 - 1) This policy standardizes the SFHSS Contingency Reserve setting methodology for self-funded health plans.
 The purpose of the Contingency Reserve is to establish reserve funds that are available in the event claims are in excess of target costs.
-The Contingency Reserve policy is specific to SFHSS' flex and self-funded health care plans: - a.
-Flex-Funded HMO Plans (non-capitated costs)Self-Funded PPO - b.
-Self-Funded Dental PPO Plan (for Actives only)
+The Contingency Reserve policy is specific to SFHSS' flex and self-funded medical and prescription drug health care plans: - a) Flex-Funded Medical/Rx HMO Plans (non-capitated costs), and - a)b) Self-Funded PPO Medical/Rx PPO Plan(s) - b) Self-Funded Dental PPO Plan (for Actives only)

-The methods specified in this document will be applied for Contingency Reserve estimation as of the end of each fiscal year.
+The methods specified in this document will be applied for Contingency Reserve estimation as of at the end of each fiscal year.